cloudmesh-community/fa19-516-153/project/report.md

 cluster with the access to compute resources and storage that the jobs will need to run.

+:o2: at no time was mentioned that the images are copied from bde2020 in the report which is not good as that would be plagiarizm if you do not mention it.

 ## Solution

-The solution is composed of 3 main parts, creating a cluster, interacting with the cluster, and deploying jobs to the cluster.
-We are developing a command, `cms cluster`, that will perform all of these actions efficiently.
+The solution is composed of the following workflow:

+1. creating a cluster with cloudmesh
+2. interacting with the cluster with the existing inventory the host and the vm commands (and improving them if they do miss features)
+3. Deploying Hadoop and/or Spark on the cluster
+4. Starting hadoop or spark jobs on the cluster
+5. Retrieving results form the jobs

+jobs to the cluster.
+To make it more convenient for the user, we will integrate this workflow into a convenient cloudmesh command.
+This command will replace the prior work that was conducted in cloudmesh BDRA that deployed hadoop and spark with ansible scripts.
+**i forgot the link ... we need to find them in the repos**

+The command will be called `cms cluster` and has the following manual page:

+TBD

 ## Progress

+:o2: please remove this progress section and instead focus on the report writing.
+For example the report of the first item in your progress is unclear and not even needed for this project.
+Please drop the use of nomad.
+Cloudmesh can do this and has been doing thsi before nomad even existed.

 * Successfully deployed a Hadoop using a Nomad Cluster

+  :o2: if nomad deploys hadoop or just a cluster, please explain, your report is to vague and thus proper feedback is impossible.

 * Integrated the deployment with Cloudmesh.
 Automation is left.

+  :o: if you use cloudmesh i do not see why you need nomad.

 * Successfully deployed a Hadoop using a Kubernetes Cluster
 * Need to integrate and automate the deployment with Cloudmesh